VTwin90/VGAME/TESTING.md

 **Issue:**

-Could not get the button to go to external link.
+Could not get the button to go to an external link.

 **Resolution:**
 * Changed button to a a href with styling classes of the buttons.

 **Issue:**
- Play buttons was not going to a link when clicked on mobile, bevasue of description padding overflowing it.
+ Play buttons were not going to a link when clicked on mobile, because of description padding overflowing it.

 **Resolution:**
 * Added a play_btn class with z-index 1 and position absolute.